On-Farm Summer Events

 Farmer Olympics has become an annual tradition for NOFA-VT, and we’re excited to host our 10th year of the games at High Meadows Farm in the southeast part of the state.
 Farmers, start putting together a team today!
 This fun-filled event brings together farms from around the state for a silly mid-summer break from work.
 Join us for friendly competition, delicious pizza, and camaraderie.
 Farm teams come up with names and costumes or team t-shirts, and compete in both physical and brainy activities.
 Dinner from the NOFA-VT pizza oven closes out the night!

-Have a question?
+Have a question about workshops?
 Please reach out to NOFA-VT Events Coordinator Medina Korajkić at [email protected] or our office at 802-419-0097.

 Cow watercolor